 A quality group health insurance plan and employee benefits package is one of the key markers that differentiates companies that attract the best and those that don’t.
-Thanks to recent changes in the way that group health insurance and health savings account are administrated, the onus of providing a good health care option that will attract the best employees falls on employers.
+Thanks to recent changes in the way that group health insurance and health savings accounts are administrated, the onus of providing a good health care option that will attract the best employees falls on employers.

 For more information about small business health insurance plans, see this resource from the National Association of Health Underwriters.

 Many California employers may be hesitant to offer a high-quality, comprehensive group health insurance option, largely because so much of that cost now falls on the business itself.
-In California, where it’s not easy or cheap to start and operate a business to being with, this is an especially relevant concern.
+In California, where it’s not easy or cheap to start and operate a business to begin with, this is an especially relevant concern.

 At Taylor Benefits, we specialize in tackling this exact problem in a way that will appeal to businesses and employees alike.
 We offer a host of affordable group benefit provider networks and health small group insurance options with plenty of flexibility, all while being tailored to the precise needs of your business and its workers.
-Whether you have a small business with just a few employees, or a large company with more than 100, we will craft a workable and affordable cost savings plan that fits your needs.
+Whether you have a small business with just a few employees, or a large company with more than 100, we will craft a workable and affordable plan that fits your needs.

 Large companies are typically seeking ways to reduce the cost of their health insurance without sacrificing quality.
 One increasingly popular way for large employers to accomplish that goal is self-insurance.
 With a self-funded insurance plan, the employer pays directly for health care services used by the workers.
 However, employers almost always use an insurer or a third-party administrator.
 Some large companies attest to savings obtained from the approach, combined with the ability to offer a customized coverage package.
 Consult your Taylor Benefits Insurance representative for details.